ANCIENT EGYPT:

 Day 5: The Cairo Museum

-We fly from Cairo to Luxor in the morning.
-We check into our hotel and have some lunch.
-We then visit Luxor Temple, located in the heart of the modern city.
+In the morning we visit Luxor Temple, located in the heart of the modern city.
 We take our time to explore this picturesque monument concentrating on the remains of the Ramesside Period.
-There is free time in the afternoon to relax.
-In the evening we visit the Luxor Museum with its famous collection of New Kingdom sculpture.
+There is some free time in the afternoon to rest and relax, or explore the markets of Luxor.
+In the evening we visit Luxor Museum with its famous collection of New Kingdom sculpture.
+Overnight Luxor.

 Day 7: Walk the Theban Hills - Deir el-Bahri - Valley of the Kings